Life Insurance in Canada: Advisor-Guided Insurance Planning

 Life insurance can provide you with peace of mind.
 It’s not something that anyone wants to think about, but it’s better to be safe than sorry if anything was ever to happen to you or any of your family’s breadwinners unexpectedly.

-You should also consider buying life insurance to protect your loved ones from outstanding debts such as mortgages, car, business loans, or loans from extended family members.
-Your dependants can use the death benefit to pay off these debts.
+You should also consider buying life insurance to protect your loved ones from outstanding debts such as mortgages, cars, business loans, or loans from extended family members.
+Your dependents can use the death benefit to pay off these debts.